Misterio77/paste.misterio.me/README.md

 ### Running

-Just run `cargo run -p server` to run debug mode.
+Just run `cargo run -p paste-misterio-me` to run debug mode.
 Add in `--release` for a optimised (but slower compilling) version.
-If you just want the executable, use `cargo build -p server` instead.
+If you just want the executable, use `cargo build -p paste-misterio-me` instead.

 If you run NixOS, there's a NixOS module available.